 The MA Disability Studies course differs from similar programmes insofar as it places particular emphasis on cultural issues.
 We are not only interested in the policies, prejudices, and professions around disability but also its representation in literature, media, film, art and so on.
 This course is also available as part of an Interdisciplinary degree.

 Our Masters degree in Sociology allows you to explore and see the social world in different ways.
 Together with active researchers you will be encouraged to challenge established wisdom while studying the intellectual canon of the discipline.
 View our course welcome here, Visit our MA Sociology course page

 Our Masters degree in social policy is designed to develop students’ critical knowledge and understanding of social policy.
 Together with active researchers you will be led through the key contemporary debates in social policy as well as learning how to develop and carry out your own social policy-focused research projects.
-Visit our MA Social Policy course page.
+View our course welcome here.
+Visit our MA Social Policy course page

-The main aim of the MA in Youth and Community Work with JNC professional qualification is to develop skilled, innovative and reflective practitioners, who are able to engage and develop positive relationships within communities, which lead to education and discovery.
-Visit our MA Youth & Community Work course page.
+The main aim of the MA in Youth and Community Development with JNC professional qualification is to develop skilled, innovative and reflective practitioners, who are able to engage and develop positive relationships within communities, which lead to education and discovery.
+Visit our MA Youth & Community Development page